 For further advice:

-For information on the minimum periods students and children need to stay at home for other conditions, refer to the DHHS school exclusion table.
+For information on the minimum periods students and children need to stay at home for other conditions, refer to the DH school exclusion table.

 Year 1During our wellbeing morning lessons, Year 1 have been focusing on the school values, in particular Resilience.
 We know resilience means having a positive attitude, taking risks and learning from mistakes.
 This week we read “The Girl Who Never Made Mistakes” and had a discussion about the importance of making mistakes and learning from them.